aragon/osx-plugin-template-hardhat/README.md

 ### Deployment

 To deploy the subgraph to the subgraph provider, write your intended subgraph name and version into the `SUBGRAPH_NAME` and `SUBGRAPH_VERSION` variables [in the `.env` file that you created in the beginning](environment-variables) and pick a network name `SUBGRAPH_NETWORK_NAME` [being supported by the subgraph provider](https://docs.alchemy.com/reference/supported-subgraph-chains).
+Remember to place correctly the Plugin address on the network you are going to deploy to, you can do that by adding it on `subgraph/manifest/data/<network>.json`.
 Then run

 ```sh
 yarn deploy